 Jumping Josephine is in the West Kootenay Region in southern British Columbia.
 The property straddles Highway 3 in the Blueberry Paulson summit area roughly 30km north of the town of Rossland and 30km west of Castlegar.
 Access to the property from Highway 3 is by way of well-formed logging roads.

-Composed of 24 current mineral claims totaling 11,667 hectares, the property includes the JJ Main deposit, a historical 43-101 mineral resource first drilled in 2007.
+Composed of 24 current mineral claims totaling 11,667 hectares, the property includes the JJ Main Gold Deposit, with a NI 43-101 Technical Report on Mineral Resources, filed on 24 June 2011.
 In addition, the claims cover portions of the historic Granville Mountain Mining Camp, located in the southern portion of the claims.
 This area represents a historical collection of crown-granted mineral claims upon which there was limited small-scale production during the post WWII years.
 Seven crown granted claims from this camp were previously in Orex’s control (approximately 91 hectares) but have now been relinquished, the area remains covered by Orex’s modern mineral claims Other small crown granted claims that comprise the historic Granville mountain area not under the control of Orex total approximately 385 hectares.

 The 24 mineral claims comprising Jumping Josephine were staked during 2003 and 2004 by prospectors operating under a grub-stake arrangement with Kootenay Exploration Inc (now Kootenay Silver Inc).
 In 2006 Astral Mining Corporation entered into an option agreement with Kootenay and over the course of the next two years fulfilled the terms of the agreement, earning a 60% share in the property and triggering the establishment of a 60/40 Joint Venture with Kootenay, Astral being the majority holder and operator.